microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 [![](../_static/images/howto_guides/portal_guide/column_visibility.png)](../_static/images/howto_guides/portal_guide/column_visibility.png)

 Users are encouraged to populate as many of the columns as possible, but not all are required or relevant to all sample types or research.
-To accommodate such needs, the BIosample Metadata interface distinguishes between required, recommended, and optional columns.
+To accommodate such needs, the Biosample Metadata interface distinguishes between required, recommended, and optional columns.
 Which columns appear on the screen can be controlled with the show/hide menu.
 This tool can be used to hide optional or optional + recommended columns, and the show sub-menu can be used to center a particular section on the user’s screen.

 ##### Jump to Column Search